-13.4.3.1.3 Axis Module
+17.4.2.1.3 Axis Module

-The axis module controls the functional work that affect the application one or more physical axes (e.g. single-axis functions).
-It receives commands from the PLC and sends back acknowledgements.
+The axis module controls the functional work that affect the application one or more physical axes (e.g., single-axis functions).
+It receives commands from the PLC and sends back acknowledgments.

 The axis module also communicates with its main module via the internally defined data channel.